 Is your landscape going to the dogs?
 Is your lawn grass riddled with urine spots?
 There is no reason why you can't be the owner of both a canine who goes outdoors and an attractive yard.
 But landscaping with dogs in mind does present challenges that may require some compromises.
 Be prepared to perform a balancing act between what the designer in you wants and what owning this kind of pet requires.

-Strategy #1: Avoid Urine Spots With Hardscape
+Avoid Urine Spots With Hardscape

-Strategy #2: Smarter Lawn Care -- Know Your Grass Types
+Smarter Lawn Care: Know Your Grass Types

 But what if you reject the idea of incorporating hardscape, sticking stubbornly to your wish for a "green carpet" of grass?
 At the very least, consider switching to a different type of grass.
 Some grasses hold up better to foot traffic, paw traffic, and various other forms of abuse than others.
 Among the warm-season grasses, Bermuda grass is among the toughest.
 If you need a cool-season grass for landscaping with dogs, try tall fescue grass.

-Strategy #3: Green Alternatives to Grass
+Green Alternatives to Grass

-But installing a tougher type of grass will solve only one lawn-care problem encountered in landscaping with dogs: namely, wear and tear on grass.
+Installing a tougher type of grass will solve only one lawn-care problem encountered in landscaping with dogs: namely, wear and tear on grass.
 It will do nothing to solve the problem posed by canine urine.
 Sometimes called "dog spots" or "puppy spots," these are the unsightly yellow stains or "burns" on grass caused by the nitrogen and salts in dog urine.

 But there is a type of "green carpet" that solves the problem of urine spots: clover.
 Clover lawns have many advantages over grass lawns.
 If you are a dog owner, you will especially appreciate the fact that clover does not stain the way grass does after being subjected to canine urine.

-Strategy #4: Emergency Lawn Care -- Diluting Dog Urine
+Emergency Lawn Care: Diluting Dog Urine

 If you can't bring yourself to renounce the fragile type of grass that your mutt is currently inflicting damage upon, you can still prevent urine spots by vigilance.
 When you see a dog urinating on the grass, rush to the garden hose.
 Turn it on and bring it over to the area where your dog has just urinated.
 Douse the area with water, thereby flushing it and diluting the harmful elements in the urine.

-Strategy #5: Fences for Dog-Friendly Yards
+Fences for Dog-Friendly Yards

 Alternatively, you could use fencing to create a designated area within which your dog is allowed to roam.

 Place wire cages around trees and shrubs to prevent dog urine from reaching their trunks and roots and damaging them.
-That way, dogs can go about their business and you can relax, secure in the knowledge that Max's urine won't be killing your favorite specimen.
+That way, dogs can go about their business and you can relax, secure in the knowledge that your dog's urine won't be killing your favorite specimen.
 Wire cages are fairly simple to build: